-- 19 The Proposed Project would extend outside of the Caltrain right-of-way (ROW) to accommodate two - 20 traction power substations (TPSs), one in South San Francisco and one in San Jose.
-The Proposed - 21 Project would also minimally extend outside of the Caltrain ROW in some locations for construction - 22 access, staging and storage, and to accommodate the overhead contact system (OCS) and vegetation - 23 maintenance where the OCS pole alignment is near the edge of the Caltrain ROW.
-This section - 24 identifies the general plan elements and ordinances of the City of South San Francisco and the City of - 25 San Jose as they pertain to historic resources.
+- The Proposed Project would extend outside of the Caltrain right-of-way (ROW) to accommodate two - traction power substations (TPSs), one in South San Francisco and one in San Jose.
+The Proposed - 21 Project would also minimally extend outside of the Caltrain ROW in some locations for construction - access, staging and storage, and to accommodate the overhead contact system (OCS) and vegetation - maintenance where the OCS pole alignment is near the edge of the Caltrain ROW.
+This section - identifies the general plan elements and ordinances of the City and County of San Francisco.
+City of - South San Francisco, City of Menlo Park, City of Palo Alto, and the City of San Jose as they pertain to - 26 historic resources.

-City of South San Francisco
+City and County of San Francisco